 - The Coffee shop at the Monument for a stunning view of Grahamstown and surrounds.

-- Take a trip up Mountain Drive and view the surrounding countryside from the Toposcope.
+- A trip up Mountain Drive & view the surrounding countryside from the Toposcope.
 For the walker there are many marked hiking trails.

 - For the runner, join a run/walk for life, newcomers and visitors always welcome.